urschrei/MultiMarkdown/README.md

-This is a fork of the MultiMarkdown package, designed to provide compatibility with the biblatex bibliography engine, the biber biblatex backend, and various biblatex-compatible citation styles, in particular, the Chicago Manual of Style "notes + bibliography" specification.
+This is a fork of the MultiMarkdown package, designed to provide compatibility with the biblatex bibliography engine, the biber biblatex backend, and various biblatex-compatible citation styles, in particular, the Chicago Manual of Style "notes + bibliography" and MLA specifications.
 It is intended exclusively for use with XeLaTeX (though it could easily be adapted).
+Its main purpose is to facilitate the production of high-quality PDF output in concert the with powerful citation and bibliography tools offered by biblatex and the biber engine, using either TextMate or Scrivener (though any text editor will work).
-Some other differences:
+Some other (mostly technical) differences:

 * use of the new polyglossia multilingual typesetting package, which is a replacement for babel, designed for XeLaTeX
 * tweaks to the article class (the title page and abstract are now on a single separate page)
 * fonts are set via an external file (extfonts.sty, place it in your LaTeX path).
-This is intended for convenience, as you no longer have to set fonts in the XSLT
+This is intended for convenience, as you no longer have to specify fonts in the XSLT file(s).
+Please be aware that only fonts installed on your own system will work.
+	* The `otfinfo --family /path/to/font/fontname.extension` and the 'Font Book' (on OS X) application are extremely useful in this regard.

 The following TeX packages/addons, as well as their dependencies are required in order for the bibliography features to work: